About Texas Brain Injury Alliance

 TexasBIA works to connect families with local support groups.
 It’s important for survivors and family members to get together and see that they are not alone in their struggle so that they can function independently in the community.

 Education for Survivors and Families

-Education for the public about the epidemic of brain injury and the myriad of needs for brain injury victims is a high priority.
+Education for all about the epidemic of brain injury and the myriad needs for brain injury survivors and caregivers is a high priority.
 It’s critical that survivors and families know about services available to them.

 Public Policy Issues